Level: Beginner

 How to make an Actor "disobey" the camera

-Have you seen this block?
-(Actor > Drawing)
+Have you seen this block? (under Actor > Drawing)

 The ability to anchor an actor to the screen was made specifically for creating HUDs.
 As the name suggests, anchoring an actor makes the actor ignore the camera, so it always is drawn at the same place on screen.

-In the next example, we’ll talk about how to do something common: drawing a timer.
+In this example, we’ll talk about how to do something common: drawing a timer.

 - The timer counts up once per second.